the best food processors have

 often, such as puréeing baby food or kneading dough.

-on a countertop -- and they also require more counter space.
+countertop -- and they also require more counter space.
 Don't forget that

 attachments, such as spare blades, need to be stored too.
 Some models include